-Step 3: Spray sides and top with silicone lubricant.
+Step 3: Spray sides and top with silicone lubricant such as 3M Silicone Lubricant spray.
 Allow lubricant to dry.

-Step 4: Replace block in scanner in correct orientation (See Figure 9).
+Step 4: Replace block in scanner in correct orientation (See Figure 10).
 Replace top plate and modules as in sections 5.1.1 and 5.1.2.